Outcomes of Patients With COVID-19 After Discharged With Supplemental Home Oxygen

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Elizabeth Partridge, M.D., of the University of California at Davis School of Medicine in Sacramento, is the corresponding author.
+Authors: Brian T. Garibaldi, M.D,.
+M.E.H.P., of the Johns Hopkins University School of Medicine in Baltimore, is the corresponding author.

 Editor’s Note: The article includes conflict of interest and funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.